midas-network/covid19-scenario-modeling-hub/auxiliary-data/README.md

 The folder [data-locations/](./.) contains two `csv` files:

 - [locations.csv](./locations.csv) containing
-  the state and national full name, 2 letter abbreviation and fips code as used in the hub.
+  the state and national  names, 2 letter abbreviation and fips code as used in the hub.
 The file also contains the population size.
 - [locations_2022.csv](./locations_2022.csv)
   contains the population size per age group, state (and national level), from